 - 15.1.7 Disagreement with the academic judgement of Course Leaders does not constitute valid grounds for formal review.
-For formal review of course grades, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity in the assessment process; for example, the assessment was not conducted in accordance with the Academic Regulations or with the arrangement prescribed for the course; - (ii) there exist circumstances that impact the course grade awarded that the student was unable to bring them to the attention of the Course Leader prior to the assessment for valid reasons. - 15.1.8 Any request for review of course grades must be made in writing to the Dean of the college/school offering the course within 22 working days of the announcement of grades by the University.
-For courses offered by the English Language Centre, the request for formal review should be submitted to the Head of the centre.
-The written application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 15.1.9 Upon receipt of the formal request for review, the Dean of the college/school or the Head of the centre will determine whether or not a prima facie case for review has been established.
-If, in the view of the Dean of the college/school or the Head of the centre, there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 32 working days following the announcement of grades by the University.
-The decision of the Dean of the college/school or the Head of the centre to dismiss the request is final. - 15.1.10 If, in the view of the Dean of the college/school or the Head of the centre, there is a prima facie case, then he/she will refer the matter to the

-College/School/Centre Grade Review Committee for consideration.
+For formal review of course grades, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity in the assessment process; for example, the assessment was not conducted in accordance with the Academic Regulations or with the arrangement prescribed for the course: - (ii) there exist circumstances that impact the course grade awarded that the student was unable to bring them to the attention of the Course Leader prior to the assessment for valid reasons. - 15.1.8 Any request for review of course grades must be made in writing to the Dean of the college/school offering the course within 22 working days of the announcement of grades by the University.
+The written application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 15.1.9 Upon receipt of the formal request for review, the Dean of the college/school will determine whether or not a prima facie case for review has been established.
+If, in the view of the Dean of the college/school, there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 32 working days following the announcement of grades by the University.
+The decision of the Dean of the college/school to dismiss the request is final. - 15.1.10 If, in the view of the Dean of the college/school, there is a prima facie case, then he/she will refer the matter to the College/School Grade Review Committee for consideration.
 The Committee may interview the student and staff members concerned.
 If the student does not show up for the interview, the Committee will consider the student's request for formal review of course grade on the basis of the information and documents provided by the student and other information available to the Committee.
-The Committee will record its proceedings and resolutions.

-- 15.1.11 If the Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the action to be taken.
-The Assessment Panel will report back to the College/School/Centre Grade Review Committee any decisions taken on cases referred via this procedure. - 15.1.12 The decision on the formal review will be communicated in writing to the student by the Dean of the college/school or the Head of the centre with a brief statement of the reasons for the decision.
+The Committee will record its proceedings and resolutions. - 15.1.11 If the Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the action to be taken.
+The Assessment Panel will report back to the College/School Grade Review Committee any decisions taken on cases referred via this procedure. - 15.1.12 The decision on the formal review will be communicated in writing to the student by the Dean of the college/school with a brief statement of the reasons for the decision.
 The decision should be conveyed to the student no later than 54 working days following the announcement of grades by the University.